CovertLab/wcEcoli/docs/misc/add_new_gene.md

         * 1000: (with amino acids, 0, 0), 1001: (with amino acids, 7, 1), 1002: (with amino acids, 7, 0.5), 1003: (with amino acids, 7, 2.5), 1004: (with amino acids, 8, 1), 1005: (with amino acids, 8,
           0.5), 1006: (with amino acids, 8, 2.5)
   * You can make the changes to
-    the new genes at the beginning of a specified generation.
+    the new genes at the beginning of a specified daughter generation.
 You can specify a `NEW_GENE_INDUTION_GEN` and `NEW_GENE_KNOCKOUT_GEN` in
     `models/ecoli/variants/new_gene_expression_and_translation_efficiency_internal_shift.py`
     * From generations [0, `NEW_GENE_INDUCTION_GEN`), the new genes will not be